Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 Will I get a printed seller pack?

 We provide a printed seller success pack to the first 1,250 sellers who register and who live in a participating council area.
+These were all taken up be sellers who registered in August.

 If you’re a little later to the party (i.e. registered seller # 1,251 or above), we’ve got you covered too with free promotional materials including posters, bunting, price tags and more available to download from the website.
 Unlock these materials by listing your sale on the Trail or logging into your Garage Sale Trail account.